Birthday parties in Melbourne have always had personality.

 A rainbow cake is cheerful.

-But a Demon Hunter cake?
+But a Kpop Demon Hunters cake?

 It walks into the room like it has a soundtrack playing.